cypress-io/cypress-documentation/source/api/events/command-start-event.md

 title: command:start Event
 ---

-The `command:start` event fires when cy begins actually running and executing your command.
-Useful for debugging and understanding how the command queue is async.
+The `command:start` event fires when Cypress begins actually running and executing your command.
+Useful for debugging and understanding {% url 'how the command queue is async' introduction-to-cypress#Commands-Are-Asynchronous %}.

 # Environment